AdamWilsonLabEDU/SpatialDataScience/04_Spatial.md

 ![](04_Spatial_files/figure-html/unnamed-chunk-24-1.png)<!-- -->

-### maptools package
+### Maptools package
-Has an alternative function for importing shapefiles that's a little easier to use.
+The `maptools` package has an alternative function for importing shapefiles that can be a little easier to use (but has fewer options).

 * `readShapeSpatial`